idefix-code/idefix/doc/source/programmingguide.rst

 Minimal skeleton
 ================

-Becomes it is sometimes useful to do experiments with a very simple code without the burden of the full initialisation, experiment with ``Idefix`` basic structures (idefix_for, idefix arrays) can be done using a minimal skeleton, located in ``$IDEFIX_DIR/test/skeleton``.
-The file ``main.cpp`` can be filled with any experimental code.
-It should then be configured using the ``configure.py`` script and compiled using ``make``, just like the main ``idefix`` executable (and using the same options, including targets as the main code).
+Because it is sometimes useful to do experiments with a very simple code without the burden of the full initialisation, experiment with ``Idefix`` basic structures (idefix_for, idefix arrays, idefix objects) can be done using a minimal skeleton, located in ``$IDEFIX_DIR/test/skeleton``.
+The file ``main.cpp`` can be filled with any experimental code and replaced *Idefix* standard main file.
+It should then be configured using cmake like any other *Idefix* problem ``cmake $IDEFIX_DIR`` and compiled with ``make``.
 In the example provided, the skeleton performs a simple sum on an idefix array and compares it to the same reduction on the host.